looneyd-rohit/edtech-frontend/README.md

-# React & Tailwind CSS Based Edtech Frontend
+# Edtech Frontend made using ReactJS and TailwindCSS

 ## Usage